 - F. Photogenic All Contestant's 8"x10" photograph will be scored.
 It should be a current head shot photograph of the contestant in western attire. - G. Miss Congeniality All Category is voted on by the contestants and the public attending the event.
-This award is based on good sportsmanship and ability to relate with others.

-5. What contestants will need for this pageant:

-- A. Sponsorship funds of \$50.00 are required by priority deadline to the pageant committee along with your entry forms.
+This award is based on good sportsmanship and the ability to relate with others. - 5.
+What contestants will need for this pageant: - A. Sponsorship funds of \$50.00 are required by priority deadline to the pageant committee along with your entry forms.
 This fund will include lunch for the contestant and one guest.
-An additional \$7 is required per guest that would like to eat lunch. - B. Two Western Outfits: one horsemanship/rail outfit (Jean style pants, collared long sleeve western shirt, belt, western boots and hat or helmet) and one western dress outfit for modeling, speech and interview.
-(See example photos provided in package.) - C. Horse and Western Tack: This will include a western saddle, saddle pad, bridle with western bit, and leather split reins. - D. Photographs: one printed copy of an 8"x10" photo for judging and one printed copy of a wallet size photo for bio.
+An additional \$7 is required per guest that would like to eat lunch. - B. Two Western Outfits: one horsemanship/rail outfit (Jean style pants, collared long sleeve western shirt, belt, western boots and hat or helmet), and one western dress outfit for modeling, speech and interview.
+(See example photos provided in package.)
+Contestants may change for interview, but it is not required. - C. Horse and Western Tack: This will include a western saddle, saddle pad, bridle with western bit, and leather split reins. - D. Photographs: one printed copy of an 8"x10" photo for judging and one printed copy of a wallet size photo for bio.
 Photo most be of the contestant's head and shoulders in full western attire.
-Must also email digital images prior to contest to be used in the program to lisa9677@hotmail.com.
-This must be a current photo. - E. Short, typed biography using the attached bio form.
-Also, a typed bio with a description of their modeling outfit to be read during modeling competition.
+Must also email digital images prior to the contest to be used in the program to aprilpfeifer@yahoo.com.
+This must be a current photo. - 6.
+Responsibilities of contestants: - A. All contestants are required to meet at the Ellis County Fair Ground Arena Gate on Tuesday, July 15th at 1:00 pm in full rodeo attire to go around town and thank sponsors before the rodeo that night. - B. The 2025 Rodeo Royalty will be crowned on Tuesday, July 15th at 7:45pm.
+They will be present during both nights of the Ellis County Rodeo performance.
+At both performances the Queen and Princess will help carry flags and push cattle.
+Contestants will be dressed in full western attire in coordination with the theme of the rodeo for each night.
+All